aish21/Algorithms-and-Data-Structures/README.md

     - Pointer variables: FRONT and REAR (first element and last element tracked respectively)
     - Initially both values are -1
     - ENQUEUE - Check if the queue is full, for first value, set FRONT = 0, increment REAR by 1, add the element pointed to by the REAR pointer
-    - DEQUEUE - Check of the queue is empty, return the value pointed by FRONT, increment FRONT by 1, for final value, reset FRONT and REAR to -1.
+    - DEQUEUE - Check if the queue is empty, return the value pointed by FRONT, increment FRONT by 1, for final value, reset FRONT and REAR to -1.
 * Limitations: We can only add to index 0 after all the elements have been dequeued (see circular queue)
 * ENQUEUE and DEQUEUE operations take constant time - O(1). pop(N) in python may take O(n) depending on the position of the item to be popped.
 * Applications: CPU Scheduling, File System buffers, interrupts in real time systems.